 There are two additional helper tags that do not create new questions but instead modify the behavior of existing elements with which they are associated:

-The behavior of Form Elements in your job can be modified through the use of various attributes added within the opening helper tag.
+The behavior of CML fields in your job can be modified through the use of various attributes added within the opening helper tag.
 An example of an attribute would be

 validates within the following: